 What is Kratom?

-In the plant leaves it is common to find alkaloid in the .05%-2% ranges, with .85% being common.
 Some other common alkaloids are: 7-OH-Mitragynine, paynantheine, speciociliatine, mitraphylline, isorynchophylline, speciogynine, and corynoxine.

 What Does it Do?